ted-wq-x/gql/README.md

 }
 ```

-In certain cases, the library employs the `copyable_ptr` smart pointer class (with type aliases ending in `Ptr`) to manage recursive types.
+In certain cases, the library employs the `value_ptr` smart pointer class (with type aliases ending in `Ptr`) to manage recursive types.
 The parser ensures these pointers are always initialized, allowing safe access without additional checks.

 ## Build